preetgaheer/Drinks-Dispenser-Django/README.md

 # Drinks-Dispenser-Django

-Execute final_script.sh to setup the project.
+##Execute `final_script.sh` bash file command line editor.
+It will automatically download all the dependencies and setup the project.